10 Best Tours and Day Trips in Amman

 Baptism of Jesus Bethany|©ROBIN JU

 Jordan is a country surrounded by sacred lands, from Amman you can embark on a spiritual journey through very special locations.
-An hour from the capital is the renowned Bethany or Bethany of Transjordan, the site where John the Baptist baptized Jesus Christ.
+One hour from the capital is the renowned Bethany or Bethany of Transjordan, the site where John the Baptist baptized Jesus Christ.
 Other biblical events of the Old and New Testament also took place here.
 I recommend you enjoy a guided tour, to get to know its historical heritage in depth.

 Note that it is located near the Jordan River, on the border between Jordan and Israel.
 Take the opportunity to take a look at the archaeological excavations and witness the baptismal ceremonies.
 A guided tour is a great option to explore other nearby sites.
 For example, you can visit the Iraq Al Amir Caves, a Hellenistic castle dating back to the Copper Age.
-It is famous for its olive gro ves and hiking trails.
-Also, the pre-Roman palace Qasr al-Abad is a restored architectural gem, right in the Bethany area.
+It is famous for its olive groves and hiking trails.
+Also, the pre-Roman palace Qasr al-Abad a restored architectural gem, right in the Bethany area.

 Details of interest